 Community and Business Groups

-In addition to these groups, W3C has chartered two permanent groups:
+In addition to these groups, W3C operates thanks to the following groups:

 Technical Architecture Group (TAG)